ProjectEvergreen/www.greenwoodjs.dev/src/pages/guides/hosting/vercel.md

 ## Static Hosting

-For static hosting, just connect your repository to Vercel (or upload files) you can apply any build customization [through _vercel.json_](https://vercel.com/docs/projects/project-configuration) or the Vercel UI accordingly.
+For static hosting, nothing is needed other than just connecting your repository and building your Greenwood project.
+You can apply any of your own build customizations [through a _vercel.json_](https://vercel.com/docs/projects/project-configuration) or the Vercel UI.

 ```json
 {